aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

   ~ that can be found in the LICENSE file.
   -->

-# WAN preview
+# WAN

 !!! warning

+    Some of the WAN functionality is still in PREVIEW.
+When this is the case it is indicated as such in the documentation.
-    The integration of WAN designs to `eos_designs` role is in preview mode.
+    The integration of WAN designs to `eos_designs` role is

     Everything is subject to change, is not supported and may not be complete.

     If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)

+!!! note

+    `eos_cli_config_gen` schema should support all of the required keys to configure a WAN network, whether AutoVPN or Pathfinder except for the most recent features.
+    This means that any missing eos_designs feature should be supported using `custom_structured_configuration` functionality.
+    If you find any missing functionality, please open an issue on Github.

 ## Overview

-The intention is to support both a single AutoVPN design and [CV Pathfinder](https://www.arista.com/en/solutions/enterprise-wan/pathfinder).

 ### Design points

+- When deploying CV Pathfinder, the assumption is that the deployment is using CVaaS.
 - The intent is to be able to support having the different WAN participating devices in different inventories.
 - Only iBGP is supported as an overlay_routing_protocol.
-- On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for point number 1.
+- On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for distributed inventories.
-- The default VRF is being configured by default on all WAN devices with a `vni_id` of 1.
+- The default VRF is being configured by default on all WAN devices with a `wan_vni` of 1.
 To override this, it is necessary to configure the `default` VRF in a tenant in `network_services`.
-- When configuring HA on a site, the path-group ID `65535` is reserved for the path-group called `LAN_HA`.
+- Path-group ID `65535` is reserved for the path-group called `LAN_HA`.
-- The policies definition works as follow:

-  - The policies are defined under `wan_virtual_topologies.policies`.
-For AutoVPN mode, the policies are configured under `router path-selection`, for CV Pathfinder, they are configured under `router adaptive-virtual-topology`.
-  - A policy is composed of a list of `application_virtual_topologies` and one `default_virtual_topology`.
-  - The `application_virtual_topologies` entries and the `default_virtual_topology` key are used to create the policy match statement, the AVT profile (when `wan_mode` is CV Pathfinder) and the load balancing policy.
-  - The `default_virtual_topology` is used as the default match in the policy.
-To prevent configuring it, the `drop_unmatched` boolean must be set to `true` otherwise, at least one `path-group` must be configured or AVD will raise an error.
-  - Policies are assigned to VRFs using the list `wan_virtual_topologies.vrfs`.
-A policy can be reused in multiple VRFs.
-  - If no policy is assigned for the `default` VRF policy, AVD auto generates one with one `default_virtual_topology` entry configured to use all available local path-groups.
-  - For the policy defined for VRF `default` (or the auto-generared one), an extra match statement is injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs, the name of the application-profile is hardcoded as `APP-PROFILE-CONTROL-PLANE`.
-A special policy is created by appending `-WITH-CP` at the end of the targetted policy name.
+### Features in PREVIEW

+- WAN HA is in PREVIEW

   - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default.
 It is possible to disable HA under node settings.
-  - For a given application profile match in a WAN policy, if the path-groups in the input data have an empty intersection with the path-groups on the device (no common path-group), the match statement / AVT profile is **NOT** configured on the device.
-This implies that the traffic could be matched in one of the following application profiles or the default virtual topology.
-Note that the default virtual topology can be configured to drop traffic.
+  - It is not yet supported to disable HA on a specific LAN interface on the device, nor is it supported to add HA configuration on a non-uplink interface.
+  - HA for AutoVPN is not supported

+- `eos_validate_state` is being enriched to support new tests for WAN designs.
+    These new tests are added only in the [ANTA preview](../../../eos_validate_state/ANTA-Preview.md) mode.

-## Known limitations
+### Known limitations

 - Zones are not configurable for CV Pathfinder.
 All sites are being configured in a default zone `<region_name>-ZONE` with ID `1`.
-- Because of the previous point, in `eos_designs`, the `transit` node type is always configured as `transit region`.
+Hence, in `eos_designs`, the `transit` node type is always configured as `transit region`.
 - All Pathfinders must be able to create a full mesh
 - No IPv6 support
-- For WAN interfaces, NAT IP on the Pathfinder side can be supported using the `wan_route_servers.path_groups.interfaces` key.
 - Path-group ID is currently required under `wan_path_groups` until an algorithm is implemented to auto generate IDs.
-- It is not yet supported to disable HA on a specific LAN interface on the device, nor is it supported to add HA configuration on a non-uplink interface.
 - The name of the AVT policies and AVT profiles are configurable in the input variables.
 The Load Balance policies are named `LB-<profile_name>` and are not configurable.
-- For LAN, the current supported funcitonality is to use `uplink_type: p2p-vrfs` on the WAN routers and to have the relevant VRFs present on the uplink switches via `network_services`.
-Other LAN scenarios will come with time.
-- HA for AutoVPN is not supported
+- LAN support is limited to single L2 using `uplink_type: lan` and eBGP L3 using `uplink_type: p2p-vrfs` in conjunction of `underlay_routing_protocol: ebgp`.
 - All the WAN routers must have a common path-group with at least one WAN route server to be able to inject the default control-plane match statement in the VRF default WAN policy.

-## Future work
+### Future work

+- HA support out of PREVIEW
 - New LAN scenarios (L2 port-channel, HA for L2 `lan` using VRRP..)
+- HA for AutoVPN
 - WAN Internet exit
+- `import path-group` functionality
 - Indirect connectivity to pathfinder
-- `import path-group` functionality
 - BGP peerings on WAN L3 interfaces
-- Connectivity Monitor configuration
-- More configuration options for static generated config (flow tracker names, timers,...)
 - Extra STUN server for a given path-group not connected to pathfinder
 - Auto generation of Path-group IDs and other IDs.
 - Proper OSPF-BGP redistribution in VRF default.
-- Support for OSPF subinterfaces.
+- Support for OSPF subinterfaces for `p2p-vrfs`.
-- validate_state support for AutoVPN and CV-Pathfinder
+- Increase test coverage in `eos_validate_state` support for AutoVPN and CV-Pathfinder
 - Path selection outlier detection feature
-- HA for AutoVPN

-## `eos_cli_config_gen` support

-- `eos_cli_config_gen` schema should support all of the required keys to configure a WAN network, whether AutoVPN or Pathfinder.
-If you find any missing functionality, please open an issue on Github.

 ## Getting started with WAN

-When deploying CV Pathfinder, the assumption is that the deployment is using CVaaS.

 !!!
 Warning Disclaimer
     This section does not intend to be a network design nor a best practice document.